axelvaldez/radical-companies/_posts/radical-foundation/2023-05-01-meaning-and-belong-happen-in-community.markdown

 ---

 <div style="display:none;">
  <p>Meaning & Belonging only happen in communities.
-The opposite is isolation.</p>
+The opposite, and what&rsquo;s happening a lot, is isolation.</p>
 </div>

 <h1>&nbsp;</h1>